compono/idibu-v3-api/webhooks/vacancy.md

 - synch vacancies created in idibu with your system,
 - track any changes to those vacancies,
-- collect vacancy's created numbers, their livespan and ownership distribution for your custom reporting.
-You can potentially break this information by additional parameters like job type, location, sector and others,
+- collect vacancy's created numbers, their live span and ownership distribution for your custom reporting.
+You can potentially break this information down by additional parameters like job type, location, sector and others,
 - collect vacancy data for analysis purposes - ie. track whether vacancies that have longer descriptions provide more applicants then those that choose their words carefully,
 - and others!